Meet our Arts team

 Course coordinator Bachelor of Arts Course coordinator Honours programs

 Senior Lecturer in cultural studies and philosophy.
 Research examines sensory, affective and cultural aspects of interactions with digitally-driven technologies.
 Co-editor of Transformations journal.

 Marian Tubbs is an artist living and working between Bundjalung, and Gubbi Gubbi Land.
 Her broad research interests include vision technologies, the agency of poor materials and text in art.

 Course coordinator Bachelor of Social Science

-Lecturer in sociology.
+Senior lecturer in sociology.
 Research focuses on refugee experiences and equity issues in regional Australia.
 Has worked in community and international development.